guidebooks/store/guidebooks/knative/provision/cluster/eventing/with-yaml.md

 === "Sugar Controller"

+    Knative Eventing [Sugar Controller](https://knative.dev/docs/eventing/sugar/) will react to special labels and annotations to produce or control eventing resources in a cluster or namespace.
     <!-- Unclear when this feature came in -->

     1. Install the Eventing Sugar Controller by running the command: